mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 ### Remove the `monthAndYear` format

 The `monthAndYear` format has been removed.
-It was used in the header of the calendar views, you can replace it with the new `format` prop of the `calendarHeader` slot:
+It was used in the header of the calendar views.
+You can replace it with the new `format` prop of the `calendarHeader` slot:

 ```diff
  <LocalizationProvider